 The ToyNews Women of the Year Awards and networking event is now in its third year, celebrating the achievements of women within the toy industry.

-While this year sees the team add a roster of new categories to the slate of coveted awards, there can only be one chosen as this year’s Woman of the Year.
+This year sees the team add a roster of new categories to the slate of coveted awards alongside last year’s popular Rising Star, Marketeer of the Year and Woman of the Year.

-And in anticipation of the big unveiling of this year’s selection, ToyNews has caught up with last year’s Woman of the Year winner, Underground Toys’ licensing director, Robyn Cowling about how the last 12 months have been for both her and the business.
+And in anticipation of the big unveiling of this year’s selection, ToyNews has caught up with last year’s Women of the Year Marketeer of the Year winner, MGA Entertainment’s marketing manager, Marian Davis about how the last 12 months have been for both her and the business.

-How has 2016 been for you, what have the latest developments been for you and Underground Toys?
+How has 2016 been for you so far, what have been the latest developments for you and for MGA?

 What have been some of the highlights for you over the last year?

-What changes have you seen in the toy and licensing industry and how has Underground toys evolved over the last year?
+What changes have you seen in the toy and licensing industry and how has it evolved over the last year?

-What are you looking forward to in the second half of the year and what have you got planned for 2017?
+What are you looking forward to in the second half of the year and what have you got planned in 2017?